himb0/shop/README.md

 Rate limiting is incorporated at the network layer to handle congestion, and service clients in a distributed environment giving clients equal priority in round robin fashion.

 ### **Delete a customer**
+This use case fetches the customer id from the client and deletes a customer record from the collection.

+> DELETE: delete a customer record
+This call is OAUTH2 secure, displays header information through trait: hasHeader.

+The PUT method incorporates error handling through network layer,

+> 400: The server cannot or will not process the request due to an apparent client error (e.g., malformed request syntax, size too large, invalid request message framing, or deceptive request routing).

+> 408: The server timed out waiting for the request.
+According to HTTP specifications: "The client did not produce a request within the time that the server was prepared to wait.
+The client MAY repeat the       request without modifications at any later time".

+> 423: The resource that is being accessed is locked.

+> 429: The user has sent too many requests in a given amount of time.
+Request limit per 5 minutes.

+> 500: A generic error message, given when an unexpected condition was encountered and no more specific message is suitable.

+> 503: The server is currently unavailable (because it is overloaded or down for maintenance).
+Generally, this is a temporary state.

+> 504: The server was acting as a gateway or proxy and did not receive a timely response from the upstream server.

+> 204: Request successful for deleting customer(s) from the collection.

+Rate limiting is incorporated at the network layer to handle congestion, and service clients in a distributed environment giving clients equal priority in round robin fashion.

 ## **Use Case 2**